Union County Vehicle Impound Guide

 Unfortunately, we don't have specific impound lot data for Union County at this time.
 However, here's how to find out where your vehicle is located:

-- Call Union Police/Sheriff: Contact the Union County Sheriff's Office or the Union Police Department.
+- Call the Union County Sheriff's Office: If you cannot locate the paperwork or the information is missing, contact the non-emergency line of the Union County Sheriff's Office at (706) 439-6066.
 They should be able to tell you where your vehicle was towed.

-- Reference your case number: Have your arrest paperwork handy.
-It will likely contain a case number that will help the authorities locate your vehicle's location.
+- Reference your booking number: Have your booking number handy when you call.
+This will help the authorities quickly locate your vehicle's location.

 What You Need to Retrieve Your Vehicle